 Dr Wong keeps a prospective database on all his patients which monitors the incidence of reflux and other potential problems amongst his patients.
 This is part of the quality control measures at BGOS.

 Currently only 3-4% of Dr Wong's sleeve patients have reflux symptoms, with a revision to bypass rate of 1%.
-Only 1% of patients have occasional bile reflux symptoms after mini-gastric bypass.
+Less than 1% of patients have occasional bile reflux symptoms after mini-gastric bypass.

 These rates of reflux are LOW in comparison to what is generally seen, and is achieved by technical considerations to reduce risk of reflux as well as careful patient and procedure selection.